Skip to content

 Labels

 A-const-fn Area: const fn foo(..) {..}.
 Pure functions which can be applied at compile time.
 B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-Libs-Small Libs issues that are considered "small" or self-contained Libs-Tracked Libs issues that are tracked on the team's project board. requires-nightly This issue requires a nightly compiler in some way.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC Libs-Small Libs issues that are considered "small" or self-contained Libs-Tracked Libs issues that are tracked on the team's project board. requires-nightly This issue requires a nightly compiler in some way.
 S-tracking-needs-summary Status: It's hard to tell what's been done and what hasn't!
 Someone should do some investigation.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Projects